hwanggu-corgi/hwanggu-log/README.md

         - completed solving questions in exercise 3
         - completed solving questions in exercise 2
         - completed solving questions in exercise 1
-2. Worked on csc-369-assignment-1
+2. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`
     - completed uploading mkfs.c to haminthecoder/csc369
     - completed refactoring testing program
     - completed mkfs, over
     - completed a1fs_is_present

 ### October 13th, 2020
-1. Worked on csc-369-assignment-1
+1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`
     - Worked on setting up tests for a1fs_is_present
     - Completed working on create_root_directory
     - Completed working on get_free_inode